sc-ventures/cloudbreak-documentation/docs/images.md

 Cloudbreak stores the image catalog related data only for 15 minutes.

 [Comment]: <> ("Cloudbreak stores the image catalog related data only for 15 minutes."
 What do you mean?
 Do you mean that if I add the "export CB_IMAGE_CATALOG_URL" when Cloudbeak is already running, after 15 minutes the images should be refreshed??
 Or do I need to issue "cbd restart"??)

+### Select a Custom Image When Creating a Cluster

+TO-DO: Need to describe this